-At the MPI SHH, we do our best to help you combine your professional life and your family life.
+At the Max Planck Institute for the Science of Human History (MPI SHH), we do our best to help you combine your professional life and your family life.

 - Flexible working hours and option for part-time working

 - Support of parental leave and when returning to work

 We are still a relatively young institute, so many aspects of this undertaking are currently being explored.
 For instance, the institute is currently investigating the possibility of childcare places.

 The Max Planck Society has been awarded a certificate by berufundfamilie Service GmbH in 2006, acknowledging its policy to find family-friendly solutions to personnel management.

 For employees, please follow this link to the intranet page for more information on equal opportunities at our institute and the MPG.

 Below we list some links that may be helpful when exploring opportunities for partner’s work, parental leave, and childcare: